MEET THE STAFF

 Christina joined UCAN in August 2019.
 She takes extraordinary good care of all of the animals on our free transports from various locations, so everyone has access to our low-cost services.
 She is also responsible for keeping our facilities and transport vehicles in good working order and repair.

-She currently resides in Clermont County with her husband and two cats named Stormy and Smoky.
+She currently resides in Clermont County with her husband and their cat, Smoky.
 In her spare time she enjoys gardening and hiking at the Cincinnati Nature Center.

 Board, Development and Executive Assistant